Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Tighter bounds of implied volatility

 \end{rem}

 Figures~\ref{fig:bound_p} and \ref{fig:bound_sig} depict the lower and upper bounds discussed in this section and confirm the tightness of the new bounds.
 The new upper bound $U_3(c)$ is a very accurate approximation of $\sigma$ as $c\uparrow 1$.
 The bottom panel of Figure~\ref{fig:bound_p} uses $L_1(c)$, instead of $c$, in the $x$-axis so that the asymptotic behavior is roughly linear.
 The bound $U_{23}(c)$ further extends the validity region below the inflection point.
 The lower bound $L_{U23}(c)$ transformed from $U_{23}(c)$ is very close to $\sigma$ across all regions of $0<c<1$.
-The new lower bound $L_3(c)$ is tighter than $L_2(c)$.\footnote{The bound $L_3(c)$ is not always tighter than $L_1(c)$ because exceptions exist near $k\approx 0$ as illustrated in Figure~\ref{fig:bound_sig}.
-However, $L_3(c)$ is a better approximation than $L_1(c)$ in general.}
+The new lower bound $L_3(c)$ is tighter than $L_2(c)$.
+Although $L_3(c)$ is a better approximation than $L_1(c)$ in general, $L_3(c)$ is not always tighter than $L_1(c)$ because exceptions exist near $k\approx 0$ as illustrated in Figure~\ref{fig:bound_sig}.